 Defense Attorney for Aggravated Assault Charges

-If you or someone you know has been charged with aggravated assault with serious bodily injury, take advantage of our free consultation services and contact a knowledgeable defense attorney for aggravated assault charges at (713) 236-9700.
+If you or someone you know has been charged with aggravated assault, take advantage of our free consultation services and contact a knowledgeable criminal defense attorney for your aggravated assault charge at (713) 236-9700.

 Aggravated Assault with a deadly weapon is a second degree felony.
 A person commits aggravated assault with a deadly weapon if that person uses or exhibits a deadly weapon during the commission of an assault.
 Nearly any object can qualify as a deadly weapon depending on how it is used, including guns, knives, vehicles or metal poles.
 In one case, our client was charged with aggravated assault by using a motorcycle helmet!
 If alleged to have been committed against a "family member", the accused could face charges of Aggravated Assault on a Family Member.
 Speak directly with assault attorneys Michael Mercer or Casey Keirnan by calling (713) 236-9700 and learn the best defense to your case.

 Aggravated Assault with serious bodily injury is a second degree felony, punishable by up to 20 years in prison and a $10,000.00 fine.
 "Serious bodily injury" is injury that creates a substantial risk of death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
 A punch in the eye could cause permanent loss of vision and would probably result in Aggravated Assault-serious bodily injury charges being filed.